sbcshop/UHF_Lite_HAT_Software/README.md

 * Frequency 840 to 960MHz
 * Support RSSI Tags
 * TTL UART interface
-* Default and recommend cummunication baud rate is 115200 bps
+* Default and recommend communication baud rate is 115200 bps
 * Output power is 18-26 dbm
 * Protocol - EPCglobal UHF Class 1 Gen 2 / ISO 18000-6C
 * Frequency - 840-960MHZ
+* Output power- 18 to 26 dBm

 ## Onboard antenna character：
  * Be sensitive and stable to the tags identify.